hwanggu-corgi/hwanggu-log/update.md

 1. Corgi in office hour with professor reid about the assignment♥♥
     - Corgi is back♥♥
-1. Corgi add progress #93 on hyungmogu.com♥♥
+1. Corgi add progress #94 on hyungmogu.com♥♥
+    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/
-    - Corgi working on converting static template to dynamic template for `about page`
+    - Corgi working on converting static template to dynamic template for `works page`
+    - Corgi completed converting static template to dynamic template for `about page`
     - Corgi completed converting static template to dynamic template for `home page`
         - Corgi working on converting static template to dynamic template
         - Corgi adding background color on clicking menu button